Interesting and Fun Paris Facts

 The City of Love

 Paris has affectionately become known as the City of Love and is often visited as a romantic getaway.
 It is notoriously one of the top destinations for anyone planning to propose to their partner.
-If a proposal isn’t on the cards, many used to make the smaller declaration of love to their partner by fixing a lock on the Pont des Arts bridge.
-The bridge was covered in thousands of lovers-locks which were each inscribed with a declaration of love, however, in 2015, the locks had to be removed as they were considered a threat to the structure of the bridge.
+If a proposal isn’t on the cards, many used to make a smaller declaration of love to their partner by fixing a lock on the Pont des Arts bridge.
+The bridge was covered in thousands of lovers’ locks, each inscribed with a declaration of love; however, in 2015, the locks had to be removed as they were considered a threat to the bridge’s structure.

 The City of Light

-One reason why the city is notorious for its romantic vibes all of its lights, like little gems that shine across the city.
+One reason the city is notorious for its romantic vibes is its abundance of lights, like little gems that shine across the city.
 Many think that the reason the city was once known as the City of Light is because of all its twinkling lights, but in actual fact, it was nicknamed this because it was one of the first large European cities to use gas street lighting on a grand scale – bit less romantic!

 Iconic Buildings & Architecture

-Until 1930 it was the tallest structure in the world but it wasn’t actually intended to be a permanent fixture.
-Built entirely of metal, the Iron Lady was built as the main attraction to the Paris World’s Fair in 1889, but soon became the symbol of the city and so remained.
-Due to the material its constructed from, the structure can sway up to 7 inches due to the summer heats due to the metal contracting.
+Until 1930, it was the tallest structure in the world, but it wasn’t actually intended to be a permanent fixture.
+Built entirely of metal, the Iron Lady was constructed as the main attraction to the Paris World’s Fair in 1889, but soon became a symbol of the city and remains so to this day.
+Due to the material it’s constructed from, the structure can sway up to seven inches in response to the summer heat.

-If you love history, then Paris is perfect for you - there are in total 1,803 monuments and 173 museums in Paris.
+If you love history, then Paris is perfect for you - there are a total of 1,803 monuments and 173 museums in Paris.
 Interestingly, Paris wasn’t always called “Paris”.
-It was originally founded in the 3rd century BC as a Roman City known as “Lutetia”, or Lutece in French as you will know if you’ve read your Asterix & Obelix classics.
-According to some, Lutetia was located in present-day Nanterre.
+It was originally founded in the 3rd century BC as a Roman City known as “Lutetia”, or Lutece in French, as you will know if you’ve read your Asterix & Obelix classics.
+According to some, Lutetia was located in the present-day area of Nanterre.
 The residents called themselves “Parisii” and therefore gave the name “Paris” to Lutetia.

 More Interesting Facts about Paris

-Situated in the epicentre of Paris is the stunning medieval cathedral Notre-Dame.
-The cathedral is home to Emmanuel, the main church bell which weighs over 13 tonnes.
-Most recently in 2019, the cathedral suffered a fire which caused serious damage to the roof of the building and is currently being restored and expected to be completed by the end of 2024.
+Situated in the epicentre of Paris is the stunning medieval Cathedral Notre-Dame.
+The cathedral is home to Emmanuel, the main church bell, which weighs over 13 tonnes.
+Most recently in 2019, the cathedral suffered a fire which caused serious damage to the roof of the building, it has been restored and most areas re-opened to the public on the 7th of December 2024, after five years after of meticulous work.
+The restoration continues, with Notre-Dame Cathedral expected to be fully restored by 2026.

 Paris is also an incredibly green city with 450 parks and gardens in the city.
 Interestingly, there are actually more dogs living in Paris than children.
 The city is divided into 20 “arrondissements” with 6,100 rues – or streets – the shortest one, Rue des Degrés, is just 5.75 metres long, in the 2nd arrondissement.